Heidi, Girl of the Alps: Arabic version

-South African Afrikaans version and English-South African theme single
+Afrikaans version and South African English theme single

-Dubbed for the South African Broadcasting Corporation (SABC) by Leephy Studios, the show was incredibly popular in South Africa during the late 1970s and early 1980s and had a number of re-runs.
-While the (German) theme song wasn't initially dubbed into Afrikaans, multiple covers of it in the language exist, including by Carike Keuzenkamp and Kurt Darren, the latter released in 2012 and which makes brand new verses for the song.
+The German version was re-dubbed for the South African Broadcasting Corporation (SABC) by Leephy Studios, and was popular in South Africa during the late 1970s and early 1980s with a number of re-runs.
+While the (German) theme song was not initially dubbed into Afrikaans, multiple covers of it in the language exist, including by Carike Keuzenkamp and Kurt Darren, the latter released in 2012 and which makes brand new verses for the song.
 They describe his childhood memories of Heidi herself and current thoughts of her, including of potentially contacting her by phone, as well as inviting her somewhere.
 Later, updated versions of the animated TV series contained the theme song in Afrikaans for the South African audience.
 At the time the original animated TV series was released in South Africa in 1978, "Heidi" had also been sung in English by artist Peter Lotis, and was released as a single.
 It attained the Number 2 position on the Springbok Charts on 16 June 1978, and remained on the charts for 13 weeks.